volodymyrhudyma/blog/content/blog/2020-05-18-destructuring-assignment-in-javascript.md

 Code blocks begin with a curly brace, statements must not begin with it.

-## Destructuring in function parameters
+## Destructuring In Function Parameters

 We can create a function that accepts a single object with multiple properties as a parameter instead of many individual parameters.